The average American should expect to live about 77 years, according to the Centers for Disease Control and Prevention.

-Some banks, including Bank of America, have programs that automatically round up your debit-card purchases to the nearest dollar amount, and then transfer the extra into your savings account.
+Some banks, including Bank of America and Ally Bank, have programs that automatically round up your purchases to the nearest dollar amount, and then transfer the extra into your savings account.

 For example, say your tall vanilla latte costs $3.50.
 Under this system, your bill would be rounded up to $4, with the extra 50 cents deposited into your savings account.
 That creates a painless way to inch closer to your goals.